wendyverdonk93/docs/content/api/accounts/balances.md

 ### Response

-The response is an array of objects that represent the balance of every available currency.
+The response is an array of objects that represent the affiliate's balance in every available currency.

 **account_id**  | integer